 Nissan will be rewarding its commercial vehicle dealers with a number of vehicles that will not be available to dealers specializing solely in passenger vehicles.
-Apart from Nissan's new range of light commercial vehicles, such as the NV2500-inspired truck that we reported on earlier
+Apart from Nissan's new range of light commercial vehicles, such as the NV2500-inspired truck that we

 , Automotive News